Useurmind/ModuleInject/Doc.ModuleInject/dependency_resolution.md

     ServiceClass2 service2 = new ServiceClass2();

 Oh wait this code does not work because `service2` is not known when used as dependency of `service1`.
 Well, that is the problem when using plain code to define dependencies.
 You have to pay attention to the resolution order.
+Keeping resolution order valid however is a very cumbersome task, especially if you want to modularize your code.

 That is why most DI containers hide your instances behind names and types, e.g.: